-Teaching the distributive property can be a very tough concept for children to grasp.
-It seems every year I have to slow down and really take my time with this concept.
+The distributive property can be a very tough concept for children to grasp.
+It seems that every year, I have to slow down and really take my time with this concept.
 Like I previously stated in the blog post Teaching Math So Students Get It, it’s crucial that you apply this methodology so students can grasp the distributive property.

 Filling in Plots on a Farm

 Since the distributive property is such a difficult concept, I like to move s-l-o-w-l-y before I move into the abstract.
 So, I give them the next task of pretending they are farmers!
 Students love this activity because they get to draw and color “plots” of their favorite vegetables while drawing all the possible models of the distributive property to their multiplication expression.
 I like to use this as a quick assessment to evaluate if my students understand the distributive property (and the commutative property).
 As a bonus, I can differentiate the multiplication expression!

 Once students have mastered this, then it’s time to move into the abstract and practice, practice, practice.
 If you liked these activities, then you can find them all in my Area and Perimeter Math Workshop Unit, complete with 14 other hands-on lessons and much more!
 No matter how you choose to teach the distributive property, remind yourself that your students will get it; it just takes time and lots of concrete modeling and practice.

 Thanks for stopping by!
 Consider signing up for my newsletter where you can receive news, freebies, tips, and much more!